• Skip to main content

 Step 12: Make the toppings for Korean sausage bread.

-Corn, mayonnaise, green onions and cheese topping for the breads
+Corn, mayonnaise, green onions and cheese mixture in a small bowl.

 Step 13: By now the bread will be slightly puffy; brush it with beaten egg (or cream or milk), and then pile the corn topping over it.